 “How many outside doors are there?”

 “Three.
 No, make that four.
-The front door, the kitchen door, the door from the hall into the garage, and the door from the garage to the side yard.”
+The front door, the kitchen door, the door from the hall into the garage, and the door from the garage into the side yard.”

 “Tell you what, I think it’s easy enough that you and I should be able to change them.”

 “Hey, we’re best friends, Jeremy.
 Of course I’ll help.
 We just need to look at the kind of door hardware you have, then look up how to do it on Google.
 Besides, the new door hardware should have instructions.”